stasmarkin/sm_td/docs/110_deep_explanation_two_stages_example.md

 ## Release following key much later after tapping macro key

-Let's see what would happed, if you continue holding following key on SMTD_STAGE_RELEASE.
+Let's see what would happed, if you continue holding following key on SMTD_STAGE_TOUCH_RELEASE.
 Macro key is already released, but state machine hasn't make a decision whether it was a tap or hold.
 So, holding following key for long time (RELEASE_TERM millis) will lead to sequential taps decision.
 So after RELEASE_TERM state machine will go to stage SMTD_STAGE_NONE, fire action SMTD_ACTION_TAP and press (without releasing) following key.
 Please, note that sending press event of following key to OS happens much later than user physically press a key, so sm_td "delays" that press until it is absolutely sure how to interpret this.

 ```
                                         SMTD_STAGE_NONE